 Meet Our Team

-Director of Diversity, Equity and Community
+Interim Director, Department of Diversity, Equity and Community

 Ryan Marchand is an actor, stage director and theatremaker.
 He is experienced in new work development, devised theatre and traditional Japanese Noh and Kyogen theatre.
 Marchand works with inner city youth facilitating a range of culturally responsive capacities.
 He has also worked extensively with leading Bay Area tech, finance, and governmental institutions in workforce development.
 Marchand is a fervent believer in, and witness to the transformative power of the arts, and he is able to leverage all of his skills and talents in his work at San Francisco Opera.